-Our project enables a new team of social and information scientists to investigate the impact of automated scripts, commonly called bots, on social media.
+Our project enables a new team of social and information scientists to investigate the production and consumption of automated scripts and junk news.
 We study both the bot scripts and the people making such bots, and then work with computer scientists to improve the way we catch and stop such bots.
 Experience suggests that political bots are most likely to appear during an international crisis, and are usually designed to promote the interests of a government in trouble.
-Political actors have used bots to manipulate conversations, demobilize opposition, and generate false support on popular sites like Twitter and Facebook from the U.S. as well as Sina Weibo from China.
+Political actors have used bots to manipulate conversations, demobilize opposition, and generate false support by manipulating social networks.

 Our research involves international fieldwork with the political consultants and computer experts who are commissioned to make bots.
 We are building an original database of political incidents involving bots.
 Finally, we are using this knowledge to make better tools for detecting political bots when they appear and advise both social media firms and public agencies on how to respond to manipulation.

 We are doing “real-time” social and information science, and actively disseminating their findings to journalists, industry, and foreign policy experts.
 By developing an a network of experts in political bot detection and an original data set, we will not only have a better understanding of how bots are manipulating social networks but also advance the conversation in the social sciences, computer sciences, and industry about the size of the problem and the possible solutions.